sarahrafiqshaikh/Adult-Census-Income-Prediction-Analysis/README.md

 # How to Use

-Clone the repository
+Clone the repository</br>
-Open the Jupyter notebook to view the code and analysis Read the Word document for a detailed report of findings
+Open the Jupyter notebook to view the code and analysis </br>
+Read the Word document for a detailed report of findings

 # Author